maxrdz/Memories/README.md

 We follow [Phosh's Guidelines for Maintainers](https://gitlab.gnome.org/World/Phosh/phosh/-/wikis/Guidelines-for-maintainers).

-## License
+## Copyright and License

-Gallery is licensed under the GNU GPL version 3.0.
+Copyright &copy; 2024 Max Rodriguez

+Gallery is released under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version.
 You can read the full license in the `COPYING` file.